Heribert Rosweyde: Plan

-Rosweyde quite counted on completing by his own efforts the monument of which he had dreamed, and on bringing it to a worthy end.
+Rosweyde counted on completing the project by his own efforts.
 As a matter of fact, he did not get beyond the first stages of the structure.
 In 1609 he was sent to Courtrai, and when the prefect of studies died, Rosweyde was required to assume those duties.
-His literary activity was expended on a multitude of historical works, both religious and polemical, some of which, it is true, would have later formed a part of the great hagiographical compilation.
-The majority, however, bear no relation whatever to the work.
-At the time of Rosweyde's death, then, which took place in Antwerp in 1629, not a page was ready for the printer.
+His literary activity was expended on a multitude of historical works, both religious and polemical, some of which would have later formed a part of the great hagiographical compilation, but the majority of which bear no relation whatever to the work.
+At the time of Rosweyde's death in Antwerp in 1629, not a page was ready for the printer.

-His labour was not lost however, as Jean Bolland, entrusted with going through the papers and documents gathered by Rosweyde saw the value of them all and embarked decidedly on the vast project identified later with the association of the Bollandists.
+His labour was not lost however, as Jean Bolland, entrusted with going through the papers and documents gathered by Rosweyde saw the value of them all and embarked on the vast project identified later with the association of the Bollandists.
 The first volume of the Acta Sanctorum came out of the press in 1643.

 The writings which would have been available are: the edition of the Little Roman Martyrology, in which Rosweyde believed he recognized the collection mentioned by Gregory the Great in his letter to Eulogius of Alexandria; the edition of the martyrology of Ado of Vienne (1613).

 Rosweyde apparently commissioned and dedicated to de Wynghe an emblematic work of fifty plates of hermits, engraved by Boetius à Bolswert to designs by Abraham Bloemaert (Sylva Anachoretica Ægypti Et Palæstinæ.
 Figuris Æneis Et Brevibus Vitarum Elogiis Expressa.
 (Hendrick Aertssens, Antwerp 1619).